The Subcellular resource - A subcellular map of the human proteome

 CELLULAR & ORGANELLE PROTEOMES

-The cellular and organelle proteome chapters is a collection of interactive pages providing conceptual overviews, compilations and analyses of the data generated within the subcellular section.
-Discover the organelle proteomes, the cell cycle-dependent proteome and the multilocalizing proteome in chapters providing different perspectives on the distribution of proteins in human cells.
+The cellular and organelle proteome chapters is a collection of interactive pages providing conceptual overviews, compilations and analyses of the data generated within the subcellular resource.
+Discover the proteomes of particular organelles, the cell cycle-dependent proteome and transcriptome, the multilocalizing proteome and the metabolic proteome in knowledge summaries, providing different perspectives on the distribution of proteins in human cells.
 The chapters can serve as an educational resource, but also as a starting point for deeper exploration of the fascinating spatiotemporal complexity of protein expression and distribution in human cells.

 Nucleus